Skaruts/Lua-Enum/README.md

 "*"     -- starts at 0, increments exponentially
 "1*"    -- starts at 1, increments exponentially
 ```
 Naturally, when using `*` you cannot specify the increment by a number, as it gets automatically calculated to exponents (if you put a number there it gets ignored).
-However, you can still use custom values.
+However, you can still use custom values to control the flow of the increments.

 Lastly:
 - The format string can contain spaces.